Here is a guide to help you design your daily healthy diet.

 Vitamins and Minerals

 B group vitamins are available in cereals, pulses, green vegetables, nuts, yeast, and meats/fish.
 However, vitamin B12 is available only in animal sources like meat, egg, poultry, and fish, but for vegetarians, it can be obtained from dairy products.
-B group vitamins are required for general health, well-being, energy, and many body processes including the formation of blood cells and preventing anemia.
+B group vitamins are required for general health, well-being, energy, metabolism, and many body processes.
+Vitamin B12, folic acid, and B6 play an important role in the formation of blood cells and in preventing anemia.
+Biotin is an important B group vitamin for healthy hair and nails.

 Vitamin C is found in citrus fruits, berries, and fresh vegetables.
 It aids in immunity and keeping bones, gums, and blood vessels healthy.

 Vitamin D is made by the body from cholesterol when exposed to sunlight.
 It is found in animal sources like eggs, fish, meat, and poultry.
-It helps in calcium absorption and is therefore important for bones.
-It has also been seen to improve immunity and general health, well-being, and energy.
+It helps in calcium absorption and bone formation.
+It has also been seen to improve immunity and general health, well-being, and energy levels.

 Vitamin E is rich in vegetable oils, grains/cereals, and nuts.
 It helps in healthy skin and hair, and slowing down the wear and tear/aging of body tissues.